-"In my opinion, there are few things worst than letting a delicious bottle of wine go to waste," says Christopher Hoel, sommelier and founder of Harper's Club and Luckysomm, and expert wine curator for Wine Insiders and Martha Stewart Wine Co.
-Definitely one of the biggest wine mistakes.
-The good news?
-According to Hoel, there are a few easy tips and tricks to extend the life of an open bottle of wine.
+"In my opinion, there are few things worse than letting a delicious bottle of wine go to waste," says Christopher Hoel, sommelier and founder of Harper's Club and Luckysomm, and expert wine curator for Wine Insiders and Martha Stewart Wine Co.
+And we couldn't agree more.

 If you know that you're not going to finish that bottle, keep it closed.
 It can be easy to leave the cork off until you're ready to put the bottle away, but according to Hoel, re-corking the bottle immediately after each glass is your first defense to keeping your wine fresh.
 "It limits the amount of oxygen that's in contact with your wine and helps keep its flavor fresh for longer," he explains.

-Oxygen isn’t the only factor when it comes to maintaining a wine’s integrity—light and temperature play a part, too.
-“Try to keep your open wine bottle out of light and store it below room temperature," says Hoel.
+All wines, including reds, last longer if chilled once they are opened.
+"Try to keep your open wine bottle out of light and store it below room temperature," says Hoel.
 "The refrigerator is often the best place and can go a long way to keeping your wine fresh.
-This slows down the process of wine oxidizing since the molecules are now moving very slowly.”
-This works for both reds and whites—but remember that this method only works for open bottles.
-The fridge is not recommended for long-term wine storage.
+This slows down the process of wine oxidizing since the molecules are now moving very slowly."

-How to Tell if Your Bottle Has Turned
+How to Tell If Wine Has Gone Bad

 According to Hoel, oxidation will begin to change a wine's color and taste, but that doesn't always mean your wine has gone bad.
 "In fact, this process is the reason we decant wines before drinking, as the flavors are often enhanced by oxygen.
 However, there is a point that it stops enhancing the wine, and starts turning it into vinegar," he explains.